A Guide to English Language Schools

 - Read the terms & conditions of the school, such as the refund and attendance policy.

 - Always get a receipt and a breakdown of the cost of your course.
-Do not pay for a course in cash; if the school insists on cash payment, you should report them to the immigration services.
+Do not pay for a course in cash; if the school insists on cash payment, you should report them to ICOS.

-- Make sure that whatever agreement you make with the school is in writing – e.g. If you ask to take holidays before your course starts, and the administration agree to this, ask them to confirm it in writing.
+- If you ask to take holidays before your course starts, and the school agree to this, ask them to confirm it in writing.
 This will avoid any misunderstandings or disagreements later on.

-- The official list of visa-eligible courses for non-EEA students is known as the ILEP.
+- The ILEP is an official list of visa-eligible courses for visa required students.

 - The ILEP is not a quality assurance; it is confirmation that an English school or college has met certain immigration requirements and can offer courses to non-EEA students.

-- You can check if a school is on the ILEP by looking at their website, by emailing the school or by checking the ILEP list.
+- You can check if a school or college is on the ILEP by looking at their website, by emailing the school or by checking the ILEP list.

 - The current version of the ILEP is available for download here.

 - To access the ILEP you will need a spreadsheet program such as Microsoft Excel.